Adldap2/Adldap2/docs/models.md

 $user->save();
 ```

-If you'd like to update attributes individually, call the `updateAttribute()` method:
+If you'd like to update attributes individually, call the `updateAttribute($attribute, $value)` method:

 ```php
 if ($user->updateAttribute('cn', 'New Name')) {